Jadwiga of Poland: Achievements

 Casimir the Great had already in 1364 established the University of Kraków, but it did not survive his death.
-Władysław-Jogaila and Jadwiga jointly asked Pope Boniface IX to sanction the establishment of a faculty of theology in Kraków.
+Władysław II and Jadwiga jointly asked Pope Boniface IX to sanction the establishment of a faculty of theology in Kraków.
 The pope granted their request on 11 January 1397.
 Jadwiga bought houses along a central street of Kraków for the university.
-However, the faculty was only set up a year after Jadwiga's death: Władysław-Jogaila issued the charter for the reestablished university on 26 July 1400.
+However, the faculty was only set up a year after Jadwiga's death: Władysław II issued the charter for the reestablished university on 26 July 1400.
 In accordance with Jadwiga's last will, the restoration of the university was partially financed through the sale of her jewellery.

 Holiness

+Icon of Black Madonna of Częstochowa, damaged and renovated in 1430s.
+It has been proposed to be a posthumous image of Jadwiga based on hers now-lost contemporary portraiture.
+Fleur-de-lis on Madonna's robes might have served as a symbol of Anjou dynasty.

 Oscar Halecki writes that Jadwiga transmitted to the nations of East Central Europe the "universal heritage of the respublica Christiana, which in the West was then waning, but in East Central Europe started flourishing and blending with the pre-Renaissance world".
-She was closely related to the saintly 13th-century princesses, venerated in Hungary and Poland, including Elizabeth of Hungary and her nieces, Kinga and Yolanda, and Salomea of Poland.
+She was closely related to the saintly 13th century princesses, venerated in Hungary and Poland, including Elizabeth of Hungary and her nieces, Kinga and Yolanda, and Salomea of Poland.
 She was born to a family famed for its religious zeal.
 She attended Mass every day.
 Following her family's tradition, Jadwiga was especially devoted to the Blessed Virgin Mary.
 An inscription engraved on her request on a precious chalice, which was placed in the Wawel Cathedral, asked Our Lady to place Poland under her protection.

 Jadwiga was venerated in Poland soon after her death.
 Stanisław of Skarbimierz states that she had been "the most Christian queen" in his sermon composed for her funeral.
 Paul of Zator referred to the wax figures placed by her grave.
-Sermons written in the early 15th century emphasized that Jadwiga had been a representative of the traditional virtues of holy women, such as mercy and benevolence.
-Jadwiga's contribution to the restoration of the University of Kraków was also mentioned by early 15th-century scholars.
+Sermons written in the early 15th century emphasised that Jadwiga had been a representative of the traditional virtues of holy women, such as mercy and benevolence.
+Around the same time, the preeliminary canonization process started, and it is speculated by Zygmunt Holcer that in 1430s a face of Virgin Mary on severely damaged Black Madonna of Częstochowa was re-painted with features of Jadwiga, based on now lost portrait(s) of the Queen, with the purpose of serving as her beatification image.